STA205233/pGramsFC/docs/Installation.md

 ### For Onboard System

-- versaAPI (for controlling Digital IO and SPI)
+- versaAPI (for controlling Digital IO, SPI and I2C)
 - d2xx (for FT232H)
+- LJM library (for Labjack)

 ### For Ground System